alazaroc/blog-web-code/_posts/en/2023-01-30-aws-open-source-tools-environment.md

 I mentioned this tool in my first article about open-source when I talked about `Extend CLI` capabilities [here](/posts/aws-open-source-tools/#steampipe){:target="_blank"}

-Steampipe is the universal interface to APIs, and we can use SQL to query cloud infrastructure, SaaS, code, logs, and more.
+Steampipe is the universal interface to APIs, and you can use SQL to query cloud infrastructure, SaaS, code, logs, and more.

 Besides, I am going to show you two new capabilities: